ikaven1024/k8s-device-plugin/README.md

 		SocketName:   "your-device.sock",
 		Update:       update,
 	}
-	deviceplugin.Run(conf)
+	deviceplugin.Run(conf, nil)
 }
 ```

 **Implement your device manager**

 `yourDeviceManager` is an implement of your device manager.
 It accept an go chan, and send all devices to it when devices is changed (added, deleted, or health change).
+It shall send all of the devices at beginning of manager running.

 ## Config